To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 Let us know if you need special accommodations to help you perform at your best.
 Register with the Office of Disability Services for Students (DSS) as soon as you’ve been accepted at IU Bloomington.

 Whether your condition is physical, medical, learning related, psychiatric, or a temporary disability, DSS will help you achieve your academic goals.
 Note that services do not automatically transfer from your previous school; you must apply for services at IU.
 Approval for accommodations on placement tests does not automatically qualify you for services during the academic year.

 Contact DSS at your earliest convenience.
 They’ll meet with you during New Student Orientation to ensure that services will be in place when the academic year starts.

 Here are our policies for deferring your acceptance:

-- If you choose to defer your acceptance, you must still send us your final official high school transcript.
-You will also need to send any updated SAT and/or ACT scores, which should be sent directly from the testing agencies.
+If you choose to defer your acceptance, you must still send us your final official high school transcript.
+If you selected to have your SAT or ACT test scores considered as a part of your admissions review and you self-reported your scores on your application, you will need to send your official SAT or ACT scores to IU Bloomington, which should be sent directly from the testing agencies.
 Your application may be re-reviewed based on any new academic information.

 You can defer your entry for up to one year; after one year has passed, you’ll need to reapply.